Trives-IT/trives-userlib-checker/readme.md

+Trives Userlib Checker:
+This tool analyzes the userlib folder of your product to see whether it contains multiple versions of the same Java user library based on their file names.
+If multiple versions are found in your project, these will be written to a file named output.json in the output folder.

 Setup:

 1. If you don't have npm or Typescript installed yet, follow the instructions described in section 3 of https://docs.mendix.com/apidocs-mxsdk/mxsdk/setting-up-your-development-environment/#setting.
 You can ignore the steps before and after.